fignewtonfood/registrar_swap/README.md

 ### Legal

-Copyright (c) 2015 Charles A Moss & Tyler Deem
+Copyright (c) 2015 Charles A Moss, Tyler Deem, Ike Mattice, Tim White

 This software is licensed under the MIT license.